-How to find gig work
+How to find gig work fast

 Here are five steps you can take to find reliable gig work, including examples of jobs:

-1. Network with fellow professionals
+1. Network with fellow gig contractors

 Read more: Become a Networking Expert in 7 Steps